-This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (KCSiE) and Working Together to Safeguard Children, and the Governance Handbook.
+This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (KCSiE) and Working Together to Safeguard Children, the Governance Handbook and the departmental advice What to do if you are Worried a Child is being Abused - advice for Practitioners and Sexual Violence and Sexual Harassment Between Children in Schools and Colleges.
 We comply with this guidance and the procedures set out by Hampshire Safeguarding Children Board.